 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-In New Mexico, a tenant has the right to receive 24-hour’s notice, except when the landlord enters to perform repairs or services within seven days of tenant request, or when the owner is accompanied by a public official conducting an inspection or cable television, electric, gas or telephone company representative. (§ 47-8-24(A)(1) and (2))
+- Landlord Entry.
+In New Mexico, a tenant has the right to receive 24-hour’s notice, except when the landlord enters to perform repairs or services within seven days of tenant request, or when the owner is accompanied by a public official conducting an inspection or cable television, electric, gas or telephone company representative.
+(NM Stat. § 47-8-24(A))

 - Changing the locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
-In New Mexico, landlords are not allowed to lockout tenants. (§ 47-8-36)
+In New Mexico, landlords are not allowed to lockout tenants.
+(NM Stat. § 47-8-36)

 5. Domestic Violence

 New Mexico provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding state laws that may apply in domestic violence situations.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding state laws that may apply in domestic violence situations.
 New Mexico provides the following statute for victims of domestic violence:

 - Protection from Termination.
 If a landlord attempts to evict a tenant for a violation and the tenant is a victim of domestic violence, the tenant may use that as a defense to stop the eviction.
-Evictions are not allowed if the incident that caused the landlord to attempt eviction was related to domestic violence and the tenant has filed for a temporary restraining order as a result of the incident or a previous incident.
-In all other cases where domestic violence is raised as a defense, the court may evict the tenant accused of the violation, while allowing the other tenants to remain in the unit. (§ 47-8-33(J))
+Evictions are not allowed if the incident that caused the landlord to attempt eviction was related to domestic violence and the tenant has filed for a temporary domestic violence restraining order because of the incident or a previous incident.
+In all other cases where domestic violence is raised as a defense, the court may evict the tenant accused of the violation, while allowing the other tenants to remain in the unit.
+(NM Stat. § 47-8-33(J))

 Examples of Insufficient Justification for Lease Breaking in New Mexico